How To Smash Ecommerce Sales On Black Friday & Cyber Monday

 Black Friday and Cyber Monday have gained traction and popularity in recent years, with consumers rushing to find and buy bargains before the festive period.
-How can you smash sales for Black Friday and Cyber Monday in your ecommerce business ?

-- The newest trend is using nano-influencers; these are social media influencers with smaller followers, but whom can still reach a few thousand people.
+- The newest trend is using nano-influencers; these are social media influencers with smaller followers, but who can still reach a few thousand people.
 This is a great way to reach new potential customers, gain trust and a positive reputation.

 - Use strategic SEO keywords on your website.
 Popular keywords from last year include; Black Friday, Black Friday Deals and Cyber Monday deals.
 Check that your website has these in all the right places.